 A Visit to Wine Warehouse, Weinstadel

 The Weinstadel, a typical medieval wine warehouse, is one of the city’s most important and pleasant urban structures in the heart of its historical area.
-Weinstadel is located on the riverside and represents a masterpiece in terms of traditional architecture where you can take a stop-off on the Historical Mile in Nuremberg.
+Weinstadel is on the riverside and represents a masterpiece in terms of traditional architecture.
+You can take a stop-off on the Historical Mile in Nuremberg.
 It is structured as the half-timber framed façade meets the sandstone brick ground floors and is a Pure beauty.

 An Adventure feel In Subterranean Townhall Chambers

 The Subterranean Townhall Chambers are fascinating underground chambers of Nuremberg.
 That are a labyrinth of rock and corridor and dungeon.
 They are spectacular and certainly a place for the adventurous.
-The former usage of these chambers was a jail for prisoners who were sentenced to death and were waiting for their punishment.
+The former usage of these chambers was a jail for prisoners.
+Those who were sentence to death and waiting for their punishment.
 The tunnels named Macabre and sinister also contain old torture rooms to boot.